Article I. OFFICIAL NAME

 Section 1: Separate budgets of estimated income and expenditures for the year (April 1 – March 31) for administrative and project funds shall be adopted by the Executive Board.

-Section 4: If the Association is dissolved, its assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation, shall be distributed to a non-profit fund, foundation or corporation which is organized and operated exclusively for educational purposes and which has established its tax exempt status under section 501(c) (3) of the Internal Revenue Code of 1986 or corresponding provisions of any subsequent federal tax laws.
+Section 4: If the Association is dissolved, its assets remaining after payment of all debts and liabilities shall be distributed to a nonprofit organization established exclusively for educational purposes and holding tax-exempt status under Section 501(c)(3) of the Internal Revenue Code of 1986 or any subsequent federal tax law.

 Article XIII.
 PARLIAMENTARY AUTHORITY